Alerts and notifications

 Alerts are used when the system wants to notify the user about some status or other event.
 These guidelines talk about how to properly use different types of alerts in your designs.

 Alerts are used to communicate status information to the user without blocking other actions through the user interface.
 There are two styles that can be applied to an alert depending on whether it is intended as an inline or toast alert.
-Regardless of the styling, the basic elements of all alerts are consistent.
-Since toast alerts should always be dismissable, only a subset of variations should be used.
+Toast alerts should always be dismissable, whereas inline alerts can be both dismissable and non-dismissable.
+Other elements are consistent between alert types.

-- Status area: Use an icon and color to indicate status or severity of the alert.
+- Status area: Icon and color indicate the status or severity of the alert.

 - Alert title: Include a short descriptive message.
 Long message text will wrap.
 Text color is coded to match alert type.